 These revised designs featured a saucer-shaped body, with the star mounted in a conjoined tower.
-The design was developed further in consideration of the strong winds on Buzludzha Peak, and the architect eventually decided to build the tower outside the saucer in order to improve overall stability.
+Due to the strong winds on the mountain peak, however, Stoilov eventually decided to build the tower outside the saucer in order to improve overall stability.

 The look of Georgi Stoilov's Buzludzha monument was influenced by the Brutalist style then popular in Western Europe, and in particular the architect notes personal influences including Mies van der Rohe, Gropius and Le Corbusier.